titaniumbones/archivers/readme.md

 #### Plan Long-term
 Setup a roadmap for long-term stewardship & maintenance.

-#### Moving in the direction of thinking about data as something we all hold *together*.
+#### See information as something we all hold *together*
 Instead of going through someone to get to it, annotate, or comment on it.

-** **
+Truly open data.